Maine Coon cat care is all about having a beautiful, happy, healthy pet! Sometimes taking care of cats seems like a lot of work!

 Whether Fluffy is looking a bit "scruffy", or you just wonder what's involved in having cats as pets, this is the place for you.

 It can be a challenge keeping that coat in top condition!
 There are a few tricks of the trade that will help, though.
-Avoiding mats can be tricky for some, depending on whether brushing time is enjoyed by Kitty!
+Dealing with mats can be tricky for some, depending on whether brushing time is enjoyed by Kitty!

 Taking care of cats means playing with them!
-We have a new section to devoted to playtime, big toys, and homemade toys.
+Our Cat Games section is devoted to playtime, big toys, and homemade toys.
 Keeping kitty active is lots of fun!
 It's important for their happiness, too.
 Of course, playtime isn't completer without catnip!
 Have you ever wondered exactly what is catnip, and why cats love it so much?

 Our page of house cat care tips wouldn't be complete without this section.
 This is one of those subjects with two camps.
 Those who firmly believe that they must let their cats outside in order to be happy.
 Or to fulfill some instinct.
 Or to get exercise.
 Then there are those who keep them indoors only.